Convergence Rates for the Degree Distribution in a Dynamic Network Model: Appendix A2: Lemmas for the proof of Theorem

-\end{bew} Knowing the conditional moments of $R_{ T_l,T}$, we can find an upper bound for a more complex conditional expectation involving $R_{ T_l,T}$ that appears in the proof of the main theorem below: \begin{lemma} For $l\in\en$, we have
+Knowing the conditional moments of $R_{ T_l,T}$, we can find an upper bound for a more complex conditional expectation involving $R_{ T_l,T}$ that appears in the proof of the main theorem.
+The following lemma allows us to control the proportion of nodes surviving up to time $T$ of the nodes alive at time $T_l$ (if we reduce both numbers by one).